IBIS: A Hybrid Inception-BiLSTM and SVM Ensemble for Robust Doppler-based Human Activity Recognition: System Modeling

-To interpret and classify data from Doppler traces, we designed a hybrid neural architecture combining two networks.
-The Inception network processes global features and learns spatial characteristics, while the BiLSTM network captures temporal dependencies and patterns.
-This combination is designed to optimize both classification performance and generalization ability.
+To understand how the IBIS operates, it is important to recognize the characteristics and advantages introduced by this new configuration.
+Unlike the original Inception network, additional layers are incorporated, providing enhanced data interpretation and improving the model’s ability to extract discriminative features.

 Figure~\ref{fig:neural_v3} illustrates the integrated architecture of these two neural structures.
 While some layers like Normalization, Reshape, and Dropout are omitted for visualization, they are described in the text.
 Table~\ref{tab:model_architecture_compact} provides the input and output dimensions and parameter counts for each block.
 The shaded and hatched purple areas in the figure highlight the novel components of our proposal.
-Our approach enhances the standard Inception network, which typically only includes activation and convolution layers for learning local features.
-We added a MaxPooling layer and Batch Normalization to improve convergence and filter relevant features.
-Furthermore, a BiLSTM network was incorporated to enable the model to learn temporal patterns and motion dynamics from Doppler shifts.